-Before we set out we defined our travels ‘doing’, instead of ‘being’.
+Before we set out, we defined our travels as ‘doing’ instead of ‘being.’

-But being on the road, our perception of life actually shifted and we have learned to live in the moment without the need for plans, that life and traveling were not scary at all, and it was ok to live at a slower pace guided by inspiration and doing the thing that bring us joy.
+But being on the road, our perception of life actually shifted, and we have learned to live in the moment without the need for plans, that life and travelling were not scary at all, and it was ok to live at a slower pace guided by inspiration and doing the thing that brings us joy.

 I am not sure how to answer this.
 I suppose the challenges have changed as we’ve changed.
-In the beginning it was letting go of the consumerist lifestyle we were once accustomed to.
-We no longer measure our value through what we have, now we are more interested in having experiences together.
+In the beginning, it was letting go of the consumerist lifestyle we were once accustomed to.
+We no longer measure our value through what we have; now, we are more interested in having experiences together.
 We are always challenged with money as it relates to freedom, but at the end of the day, we always have enough.
-Other than that, living a life based on inspiration, no plans, no schedule and no stress does not really allow for many challenges.
+Other than that, living a life based on inspiration, with no plans, no schedule, and no stress, does not really allow for many challenges.

-As all things, we deal with things as they come.
+Like all things, we deal with things as they come.
 Miro and I have learned to be really open and communicative about our feelings, wants and desires.
-We are experiencing the world together and we rely on each other.
+We are experiencing the world together, and we rely on each other.
 We also make all decisions about what we are doing and where we are going together.

 We do slow travel.
 Sure, you can call it RTW travel or nomadic as well.
 I don’t mind.
-But we like to call our style of traveling as visiting locals.
+But we like to call our style of travelling “visiting locals.”
 We are visiting, but we are living in local housing versus staying in tourist accommodations.
-We eat local and play local and have a full immersion experience.
-We stay as long are we are inspired to stay, and pack up and go, when we are inspired to go.
+We eat locally, play locally, and have a full immersion experience.
+We stay as long are we are inspired to stay and pack up and go when we are inspired to go.

 I come from a background of activism, which I no longer subscribe to.
-In the past, I strived to change the world, make a dent is issues that mattered to me, usually surround civil rights, peace and the earth’s health.
+In the past, I strived to change the world and make a dent in issues that mattered to me, usually surrounding civil rights, peace and the earth’s health.
 This activism was a huge part of my education in compassion.
-However activism strives to change the world from the outside.
-Through traveling with my son, I have discovered that all change happens from the inside out.
-In other words ‘being’ the compassion can effect the world just by virtue of being in the world.
-By being compassion and interacting and through interacting with the adults and children we encounter, we cannot help but to effect our collective future.
+However, activism strives to change the world from the outside.
+Through travelling with my son, I have discovered that all change happens from the inside out.
+In other words, ‘being’ the compassion can affect the world just by being in the world.
+By being compassionate and interacting and interacting with the adults and children we encounter, we cannot help but affect our collective future.

 Whether someone chooses to extend that further and volunteer, that’s fine.
 But it’s definitely not necessary.
-For us, we both have a lot of passion for animals and my passion for nurturing children has rubbed off on Miro through our latest volunteering experience, where we actually spent two months reading to children, getting them excited about stories and imagination and learned that Miro is a very good teacher.
+For us, we both have a lot of passion for animals, and my passion for nurturing children has rubbed off on Miro through our latest volunteering experience, where we actually spent two months reading to children, getting them excited about stories and imagination and learned that Miro is an outstanding teacher.
 All of our experiences have been in one form or another of serving as we try to immerse ourselves within the communities we settle in.

-Another way we immerse our selves is through learning as much as we can about the history and culture and local rituals, sometimes in the form of cooking, or learning about the local crafts and other times through volunteering.
-Most of the time though, the best strategy for immersion has been to participate within a given community by being present and connecting through smiles.
+We immerse ourselves by learning as much as we can about the history, culture, and local rituals, sometimes in the form of cooking or learning about the local crafts and other times through volunteering.
+Most of the time, though, the best strategy for immersion has been participating within a given community by being present and connecting through smiles.

 How are you educating your son while you travel?

 As we started our trip, I had no idea such a thing called Unschooling existed.
-However I noticed Miro was talking about geography, sociology, history, economics, mythology, language and second language, literature, math, science.
+However, I noticed that Miro talked about geography, sociology, history, economics, mythology, language and second language, literature, math, and science.
 I sat back one night and realized how brilliant the idea of having the world teach my son was!
-Engage in life and children (and adults) learn!
+Engage in life, and children (and adults) learn!

-Soon thereafter, I discovered the formal name for what we were doing as ‘unschooling’.
-In some circles it’s called ‘Radically Unschooling’, ‘World schooling’ and Road schooling.
-There are similar principals to each of those ‘disciplines’ which is based on child-led learning.
-This is a radical departure form homeschooling circles that teach a formal curriculum only in the home environment.
+Soon thereafter, I discovered the formal name for what we were doing as ‘unschooling.’
+In some circles, it’s called ‘Radically Unschooling,’ ‘World schooling,’ and Road schooling.
+There are similar principles to each of those ‘disciplines,’ which are based on child-led learning.
+This is a radical departure from homeschooling circles that teach a formal curriculum only in the home environment.

-I have discovered first hand that by virtue of being in this world, we can’t help but to learn.
+I have discovered firsthand that we can’t help but learn by virtue of being in this world.
 Children learn naturally and retain so much more when they are engaged and leading the process themselves.
 I realized this just by observing an empowered Miro blossom daily.
 As a result of my unschooling education, I am growing as Miro teaches me how to be a better and more effective parent in the process.

 I have written about unschooling extensively on our site, and I invite you and your readers to read more here.